tomtom-international/cpp-dependencies/README.md

 This results in it running on a 1.5GB source code base in about 2.1 seconds -- fast enough for interactive checks and rerunning after any small modification.

 The tool was set up to compile on a Ubuntu 12.04 system with the platform default compiler.
-This means that it will use C++11 but will not use anything not available in GCC 4.6.
+This means that the sources will use C++11 but will not use anything not available in GCC 4.6.
 It has been tested and used on Linux (Ubuntu 12.04 - 16.04) and MacOS X (different versions).